Karatu

 Zanzibar Island

-Nungwi Dreams by Mantis is a boutique beachfront resort located on the northern tip of Nungwi, one of Zanzibar most pristine beaches.
+Nungwi Dreams by Mantis is a boutique beachfront resort set on the northern tip of Nungwi.
+This stretch of coastline is widely

 Zebra plains mara camp